SbrTa/Java/MicroService/JavaBrains workshop/README.md

     - Service discovery is a pattern.
 Eureka is a technology wich implements service discovery patterns.
     - Microservices are designed to solve specific problems for specific application.
 Yes, it can be re used in other application.
     - Whitelabel error page: When the application don't find any api with inputed url, then it redirects to /error.
 If /error also not defined, then it shows whitelabel error.
 It means an error about showing an error.
+    - Reacting programming in java is asynchronous way of coding.
+    - @Autowired is a consumer. @Autowired means telling spring to give something;
+    - @Bean is a producer. @Bean means telling spring i've something that other people will need.
+SO execute this method, save this instance somewhere, give others when required.
+    - Bean initialization: Eager, Lazy.
+What is default for spring?
+    - Eager Bean Initialization: Default in Spring.
+All the defined beans, and their dependencies, are created when the application context is created.
+    - Lazy Bean Initialization: The bean will only be created, and its dependencies injected, once they're needed.